 Whiteflies are small winged insects that suck plant juices and excrete a sticky substance called honeydew.
 Honeydew can attract ants and other pests, so it’s important to control whiteflies as soon as they’re noticed.

 There are a few things that you can do to help get rid of whiteflies on your string of hearts plants.
-First, make sure to keep your plants healthy and free from stress.
+First, make sure to keep your trailing vines healthy and free from stress.
 This will make them less attractive to whiteflies.
 Second, try using traps or sticky barriers to physically remove the pests from your plants.

 Root Rot